 Remedy

-The company will notify owners by mail and instruct them to take their vehicle to a dealer to inspect, and if necessary, replace the brake booster pump.
+Volvo will notify owners by mail and instruct you to take your vehicle to a dealer to update the vehicle software.

 Safety Risk